• Skip to primary navigation

 • This whole wheat coconut banana bread is so divine.
 If you like coconut, you won’t want to miss it!

-• These banana ‘cookies’ are full of good for you ingredients and your kid will think they’re a treat since there are chocolate chips.
+• These banana ‘cookies’ are so full of wholesome ingredients plus chocolate chips, your kid will think they’re a treat.

 • This chocolate zucchini banana bread is another favorite of mine – great way to sneak in some veggies that the kids are guaranteed to eat!